canjs/canjs/index.md

 ### Flexibility

-Your library should not break-down as your app and your organization grows.
-CanJS runs on multiple libraries and frameworks, making it an ideal choice for individuals and organizations that need flexibility.
+Your library should not break-down as your app and organization grows and technologies change.
+CanJS's flexibility will keep it valuable to you far into the future.

-__Observables that handle nested data__
+__Spports multiple libraries and frameworks__

+Want to share code between a Zepto mobile app, and a jQuery desktop app?
+No problem.
+CanJS code (especially models) can be shared across libraries.
+But most important, so can skill sets.
+Working on a Dojo project today and a YUI one tomorrow?
+Don't throw away all those skills.

+__Designed for plugins__

+CanJS is extracted from, but currently supports almsot every [JavaScriptMVC](http://javascriptmvc.com) plugin.
+You can start small, with it's basic functionality, and extend it with [plugins](#plugins) that handle things like:

+ - setters
+ - serialize / deserialize
+ - jQuery plugin generation
+ - validations
+ - _super methods.

+These plugins have forced the core to be quite extendable, making 3rd party plugin development easy.

+__Engineered limber__

+CanJS's tools are designed to work under almost every situation.
+Your server sends back XML with strange urls?
+That's ok, overwrite [can.Model.findAll](http://donejs.com/docs.html#!can.Model.static.findAll) or [can.Model.models](http://donejs.com/docs.html#!can.Model.static.models).
+Want some special teardown code for a control?
+Overwrite [can.Control:destroy](http://donejs.com/docs.html#!can.Control.prototype.destroy).

-[can.Observe](#can_observe) works well with nested data.
+But our favorite bit of flexibility is how [can.Observe](#can_observe) works with nested data.
 It converts nested objects into observes automatically.
 For example:

 {% highlight javascript %}